 Wisdom Teeth Removal in Tumwater, Washington

 Your third set of molars, also known as your wisdom teeth, are the last adult teeth that erupt.
 Normally people have four wisdom teeth, two on the top and two on the bottom, but sometimes people can have less or none at all.
 Traditionally these teeth can come in around ages 18-22 when all of your other permanent teeth are already set in your mouth, which can create several dental problems.
+We offer professional wisdom teeth removal at an affordable price.

-At Affordable Dental Care, we highly recommend that you remove your wisdom teeth for many reasons.
+At Oly-Tumwater Affordable Dental, we highly recommend that you remove your wisdom teeth for many reasons.
 This surgical procedure can be lengthy but is something that will save you pain and possible damage to existing teeth in the future.
 If you start experiencing unexplained toothaches in the back of your mouth, it may be time to come into our office and see if it is time to get them removed.
 If you are in the Tumwater, Washington, area, do not hesitate to reach out to us if you are starting to think about wisdom teeth removal.

 Why should I have my Wisdom Teeth Removed?